adam-26/intl-fmt/README.md

  * `HtmlFormatter`: IntlHtmlFormatter - A formatter with additional methods for rendering formatted text as HTML elements
  * `addLocaleData: function`: Used to add additional locale data into the current environment
  * `defineMessages: function`: A utility method for provide a hook to babel plugins to messages at build time
- * `StringBuilderFactory`: The default factory method used to format `message` strings
+ * `stringBuilderFactory`: The default factory method used to format `message` strings
- * `ArrayBuilderFactory`: An alternative factory method that can be used to return formatted `message` strings as arrays
+ * `arrayBuilderFactory`: An alternative factory method that can be used to return formatted `message` strings as arrays
+ * `stringFormatFactory`: The default factory method for formatting message argument values
+ * `builderContextFactory`: The default factory for creating builder context instances

 ### Locale Data